-The Down command is one of the most basic dog obedience lessons your pup needs to learn.
+The Down command is one of the most basic dog obedience lessons that Fido needs to learn.

-It usually comes second, right behind the 'Sit' command (which is the simplst of all).
+It usually comes second, right behind the 'Sit' command (which is the simplest of all).

-It's one of the basic foundations for formal obedience work, but it also comes in very useful in every day life with a dog.
+'Down' is one of the foundations for formal obedience work, but it also comes in very useful in every day life with a dog.

 When there's a lot of excitement, noise or children/pets running around and you need your little guy to stay put!